R-Sweke/aims-theory-of-quantum-learning-2026/README.md

-Website for the 2nd AIMS workshop on the theory of quantum learning algorithms
+Website for the 2nd AIMS workshop on the theory of quantum learning algorithms.
+The url for this website is: https://r-sweke.github.io/aims-theory-of-quantum-learning-2026/